Robert Clark (film executive): Appraisal

 Sue Harper and Vince Porter wrote he "brought to film production the traditional qualities of the successful Lowland Scot—organizing ability, hard work, knowledge of finance, and disinterested service to the community."
 They argued his "Scottish sensibilities different from those of the cosmopolitan Jews and middle-class Englishmen who dominated the British film industry, but he had little sense of how to articulate his ideas or put them into practice.
 His sole attempt to explain his choice of story is notable for the emphasis that he places on economic and administrative criteria."

 Ted Willis wrote "His caution with money became a legend in the business.
 Described as a man with short arms and long pockets who put more thought into signing a cheque than reading a script, he husbanded the film companies’ money and his own as if it were water in the desert."

 Michael Denison, who was under contract to Associated British, called Clark "an enigmatic Scotsman of considerable wealth and power.
 His wealth was not, I am sure, derived from British films, but from some less hazardous source.
 Films were important to him nevertheless, for he had immortal longings in him; though sadly, from my point of view, these seemed too often to be snuffed out by the inhibiting hand of caution."

-According to writer Jack Webster, "When Robert Clark died there wasn’t a line of obituary in the national newspapers, not even The Times.
-The only trace of his passing was to be found in the local paper in Paisley."